Monday, September 29, 2008

 Matilda (Tilly) Jane 2lbs.
 7 oz.

-On Friday night we went to the Stutz family reunion at Grandma and Grandpa's farm here in Provo.
-It was very fun-- and at the end of the night we had a mock drive-in and watched "Cars."
-Anyway, when the movie ended at about 11, Jordan and I went home while everyone else stayed to camp out.
-Right when we got home I went to the bathroom (and sorry if this is gross) but there was a little bit of a "gush."
-Yikes... so I called a nurse and asked if I should go to the hospital or not.
+So I called a nurse and asked if I should go to the hospital or not.
 She said that I should wait and see if cramps follow.
 Anyway, sure enough....the cramps soon began.
 At about 4:30 in the morning I started timing them at about 8 minutes a part and decided that we should go in.
-So we were put in a delivery room and they hooked me up to a bunch of monitors to watch heartbeats etc. They started me on some medication to try and stop the contractions... and told us that I would most likely stay on bed rest there for the remaining three months of my pregnancy--aaahhh!
-Anyway, obviously our main concern was the babies and their well being, so we kind of prepared ourselves for the long haul.
+So we were put in a delivery room and they hooked me up to a bunch of monitors to watch heartbeats etc. They started me on some medication to try and stop the contractions... and told us that I would most likely stay on bed rest for the remaining three months of my pregnancy--Nooooo!
+Anyway, obviously our main concern was the babies and their well-being, so we prepared ourselves mentally for what was to come as best as we possibly could.

-At about 4:30 Saturday afternoon, the medicine stopped working and my contractions were getting really intense, really fast.
-I told the nurse and she said that she didn't feel like she should check the dilation because it might induce labor.
-At this point I had already leaked pretty much all of the amniotic fluid, which wasn't helping with the intensity of the contractions.
-After about an hour of suffering through the contractions I told the nurse "I feel like I need to push--" she asked me to hold on as long as I could.
-Anyway, at about 6pm there was a shift change and I told the new nurse the scoop.
-She checked my cervix right on the spot and said--"Yikes, we've gotta get you in for a c section right away!"
-At that point we already new that Avery was breech so a c section would be our only option.
+At about 6pm there was a shift change and I told the new nurse the scoop.
+She checked the dilation right on the spot and said--"Yikes!
+You're at a 10, we've gotta get you in for a c-section right away!"
+At that point we already new that Avery was breech on top of Matilda so a c-section would be our only option if they were to come that day.
 So, they pretty much just whisked us down to the operating room and 30 minutes later they were here!
-They were pretty beaten up... especially Matilda since she was head down on my cervix, with no fluid to cushion her, and here sister sitting atop her.
+They were pretty beaten up... especially Matilda since she was head down on my cervix, with no fluid to cushion her, with Avery sitting on top of her.
 But we were so relieved to have them here and to know that they were okay.

 The projected date for their release from the hospital is their original due date, so there are going to be lots of visits back and forth within the next few months.
 The nurses in the NICU have been great and we feel so blessed to have such wonderful, qualified care for our girls.